Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Final Thoughts

 When dogs leak urine while lying down or sleeping, they require prompt veterinary assistance.
-Early diagnosis can accelerate recovery, and prevent the problem from developing into a life-threatening condition.
+Early diagnosis can accelerate the recovery and prevent the problem from developing into a life-threatening condition.
 Several factors can cause incontinence, but veterinarians have tests to determine the reasons for leakage.
-Caring for an incontinent animal can be challenging for dog owners, but they can help their dogs get through this trying time with proper sanitary practices, love, and patience.
+Caring for an incontinent animal can be challenging for dog owners, but they can help their dogs through this trying time with proper sanitary practices, love, and patience.

 Featured Image Credit: Mylene2401, Pixabay